-(Do not complete item A-2)

-Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.
+(Do not complete item A-2) Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.
 Specify the division/unit name.
 This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.
 (Complete item A-2-a).

-The waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.

-Specify the division/unit name:

-Department of Behavioral Health and Developmental Services (DBHDS)

-In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
-The interagency agreement or memorandum of understanding that sets forth the authority and arrangements for this policy is available through the Medicaid agency to CMS upon request.
+T he waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.
+S pecify the division/unit name: I Department of Behavioral Health and Developmental Services, Division of Developmental Services a a tl n accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
+The interagency greement or memorandum of understanding that sets forth the authority and arrangements for this policy is available brough the Medicaid agency to CMS upon request.
 (Complete item A-2-b).

-2. Oversight of Performance.

-a.
+A: Waiver Administration and Operation Appendix A. Waiver Aummistration and Operation 2.
+Overs sight of Performance. а .
 Medicaid Director Oversight of Performance When the Waiver is Operated by another Division/Unit within the State Medicaid Agency.
 When the waiver is operated by another division/administration within the umbrella agency designated as the Single State Medicaid Agency.
-Specify (a) the functions performed by that division/administration (i.e., the Developmental Disabilities Administration within the Single State Medicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver operation, and (c) the methods that are employed by the designated State Medicaid Director (in some instances, the head of umbrella agency) in the oversight of these activities:

-As indicated in section 1 of this appendix, the waiver is not operated by another division/unit within the State Medicaid agency.
+Specify (a) the functions performed by that division/administration (i.e., the Developmental Disabilities Administration within the Single State Medicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver operation, and (c) the methods that are employed by the designated State Medicaid Director (in some instances, the head of umbrella agency) in the oversight of these activities: As indicated in section 1 of this appendix, the waiver is not operated by another division/unit within the State Medicaid agency.
 Thus this section does not need to be completed.

 b.
 Medicaid Agency Oversight of Operating Agency Performance.
 When the waiver is not operated by the Medicaid agency, specify the functions that are expressly delegated through a memorandum of understanding (MOU) or other written document, and indicate the frequency of review and update for that document.
 Specify the methods that the Medicaid agency uses to ensure that the operating agency performs its assigned waiver operational and administrative functions in accordance with waiver requirements.
-Also specify the frequency of Medicaid agency assessment of operating agency performance:
+Also specify the frequency of

+Medicaid agency assessment of operating agency performance: